micha1805/BeCodeChallenges/BeCodeTDD_Challenge_README.md

 ### Examples of things to test in your Webshop framework

-- Models : existence, creation, fields etc.
+- Models : existence, creation, fields, required fields, etc.
 - API : endpoints existence, working fine etc.
 - You can test the Frontend too
 - etc.